 -

-Greetings from the Taiwanese Aborigines+Monkey King Borrows the Palm-Leaf Fan
+Greetings from the Taiwanese Aborigines+Chaos in the Inn

-On Wednesday, Friday, and Saturday 20:00This program features two performances: an indigenous song-and-dance piece presenting tribal culture and festive spirit, followed by a Peking Opera adaptation of Monkey King Borrows the Palm-Leaf Fan.
+On Wednesday, Friday, and Saturday 20:00This program features two performances: an indigenous song-and-dance piece presenting tribal culture and festive spirit, followed by a Peking Opera adaptation of Chaos in the Inn.

 Greetings from the Taiwanese Aborigines